 Today we know of 22 different types of amino acids that can be combined to make a protein.

-9 of the amino acids are essential, the body cannot create them by itself, and we need to get them from the diet.
+9 of these amino acids are essential, meaning, the body cannot create them by itself, and we need to get them from the diet.

-The sequence of amino acids determines each protein unique 3-dimensional structure and its specific function.
+The sequence of amino acids determines the protein unique 3-dimensional structure and its specific function.

 They help with the transportation of materials in the blood.